-Prospective students are required to have completed Grade 12 or GED equivalent successfully and to have a proficient ability to read, write and articulate them selves with the English language.
+Prospective students are required to have completed Grade 12 or GED equivalent successfully and to have a proficient ability to read, write and articulate themselves with the English language.
 This provides to them an ease of learning, while their training is being completed and ensures a greater chance of success in the work field.

-A full term of physiology and anatomy need apply to those looking to enter at an advance Bowen training, if you do not have a full term of physiology and anatomy credited by a licensed college or continuing education center then the prospective student would need to apply to the prerequisites before entering the advance level courses.
+A full term of physiology and anatomy need apply to those looking to enter at an advance Bowen training, if you do not have a full term of physiology and anatomy credited by a licensed college or continuing education center then the prospective student would need to apply to the prerequisites before entering the advanced level courses.

 You can complete the online courses offered by Bowen College at your convenience.